AT-Publishing/website/_posts/2016-07-17-ta-divergence.md

 - "/features/2018/divs/price-bbands.png"

 image_alt:
-- "Divergences between lows or highs on the price action and the MACD can provide valuable signals."
+- "Divergences between lows or highs on the price action and the MACD or RSI can provide valuable signals."

 comments: true
 identifier: 'divsfeb18'